 “No, I’m sure I can make this work.
 I can’t consider other options at this point.”

-Too many times have I found myself repetitively performing the same test on a robot, hoping to get drastically better results by slightly modifying parameters.
-And almost every time, I was eventually forced to snap back to reality because the solution required going far beyond simply tuning parameters.
+Too many times have I found myself attempting to fix a complicated issue by simply repeatedly tuning parameters.
 This is tunnel vision.
 The human brain will do pretty much anything to avoid problem solving and creative thinking.
 It’s scary.

 Don’t get fixated on just one idea.
 Remember that there are other options, other paths to success.
 In fact, there is almost always a better way to do something.